Top tips for a green 2018

 - You can put your own compost to good use

-- You will not be using any packaging – another great environmental benefit
+- You won't be using any packaging

 - You don’t need loads of space, you could even grow some food on your balcony or around your home – such as herbs.

-- Buy organic: organic farming works with nature and supports biodiversity and a healthy ecosystem.
+- Buy organic: Organic farming works with nature and supports biodiversity and a healthy ecosystem.
 Organic food is often nutritionally better for you and your family as well.

-- Buy local and eat seasonal: buying seasonal food locally not only lowers your food miles, but is also a great way to reduce the amount of packaging used, while also supporting local businesses.
+- Buy local and eat seasonal: Buying seasonal food locally not only lowers your food miles, but is also a great way to reduce the amount of packaging used, while also supporting local businesses.
 Find out where your local market is and head there to stock up on fruit and veg.

-- Start a compost bin: this is a great way to convert any food and garden waste you have at home into fabulous fertiliser for your garden – even better if you are growing food at home.
-Dacorum residents are also eligible to buy discounted compost bins.
+- Start a compost bin: This is a great way to convert any food and garden waste you have at home into fabulous fertiliser for your garden – even better if you are growing food at home.
+Dacorum residents are eligible to buy discounted compost bins.
 For more information, visit our home composting page.

 Reduce, reuse, recycle

-- Reduce: as a consumer, you have the power to reduce the amount of waste you generate by buying products which contain less packaging, and which can be easily recycled.
-For example, buying loose fruit as opposed to a pre-packaged fruit bag; or even buying refill items, such as fabric softener.
+- Reduce: As a consumer, you have the power to reduce the amount of waste you generate by buying products which contain less packaging, and which can be easily recycled.
+For example, buying loose fruit as opposed to a pre-packaged fruit bag, or even buying refill items, such as fabric softener.

-- Borrow or buy used: second-hand doesn’t mean second best!
+- Borrow or buy used: Second-hand doesn’t mean second best!
 Producing new items leads to a lot of pollution and waste.
 You can find some amazing products in places such as charity shops, libraries, car boot sales, online marketplaces, or online community pages.

-- Buy recycled: if you buy a product made from recycled materials you are building on the number of consumers that are choosing recycled products over 'virgin material' products.
+- Buy recycled: If you buy a product made from recycled materials you are building on the number of consumers that are choosing recycled products over 'virgin material' products.
 The more people that do this, the more companies will invest in buying recycled materials.

-- Upcycle: upcycling is a great way to reuse an old item by giving it a new purpose so that it can have a new lease of life - whether it's a toilet-roll tube or a table.
+- Upcycle: Upcycling is a great way to reuse an old item by giving it a new purpose so that it can have a new lease of life - whether it's a toilet-roll tube or a table.
 Websites such as Pinterest or Upcycle That can provide great inspiration and simple guides on how to get creative with a range of household or garden items.